 I’ve Got Time to Write

 Obviously as this is my second post in two days.
 Recently I did some editing work for a client so it would seem that others are also finding time to write.
 Here’s what Alynne had to say about working with me:

 “Working with Lori was a wonderful experience.
 She was fast, affordable and professional.
 She offered great feedback and with her expertise the story magically came together.
 She understood the audience we were trying to reach!
 I hope to work with her again in the near future.
 Thank you Lori!”

 How nice is that?
 If you’ve got a memoir idea or family history you’d like to tackle, now’s a good time to do it.
 It’s not like you’re going anywhere.
 And I’ve got time to help you as an editor or as a writer or as both.
 Just ask.

 Well folks, that’s about all I’ve got to say today about pretty much nothing.
 Keep safe and healthy, and have that mug of wine if you need to take the edge off.
-Take care! ~ Lori
+Thank you for spending some time with me today! ~ Lori